9 Tips for Using Reverb with Drums

 Up against the snare, here’s how the effect sounds solo’d, and then in the mix, edged in at appropriate levels:

-To add some crispiness to a snare reverb, try slapping some delay on there before the reverb.
+To add some crispiness to a snare reverb, try adding delay before the reverb.
 This isn’t pre-delay here—instead, you should feed the reverb with a normal snare signal and a little bit of delay; it’s a combination.